luapower/luapower-all/tr.md

 harfbuzz's point of view) but additional cursors are also created at *grapheme boundaries* for clusters/glyphs that cover multiple graphemes like ligated "fi" pairs.
-Some OpenType fonts contain cursor positions for such ligatures which are used for this case, if available.
+Some OpenType fonts contain cursor positions for such ligatures which are used in this case if available.

 Duplicate cursors are not pruned.
 For example, the first cursor of the glyph run of any segment is the same as the last cursor of the glyph run of the